bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 large rabbit.
                2 quarts of water.
-               Ω pint of milk or cream.
+               Ì†∞int of milk or cream.
                2 good-sized onions.

 _Method._--Cut the rabbit into joints.